 – Deans: Please use this letter to evaluate the applicant’s skills and knowledge for this project, and if there is more than one applicant from your unit, please rank them.

 Following receipt of the internal nominations, an ad hoc committee will be convened to review the proposals.
-The selected candidate will be notified prior to the July 15th deadline for the institutional nomination form.
-Full proposals are due on or before October 1, 2014 at 9:00a.m.
-PDT.
+The selected candidate will be notified prior to the deadline for institutional nominations.
+The application for the 2016 awards will open on August 1, 2015.

 For further information, visit http://www.pewhealth.org/biomedical-research/pew-biomedical-scholars-327805/program-details.
 Questions about the internal review process may be directed to Greg Ruth at firstname.lastname@example.org or x4-0372.